ibexa/documentation-developer/docs/ibexa_products/commerce.md

 #### Custom ecommerce

-Ibexa Commerce is designed for complex enterprises, so it enables you to design flawless sales experiences even if your business model has built-in limitations, like distribution, price, and so on.
+[[= product_name_com =]] is designed for complex enterprises, so it enables you to design flawless sales experiences even if your business model has built-in limitations, like distribution, price, and so on.
 Thanks to this, [[= product_name_com =]] is fully customizable.
+You can create online store that really fits your needs.

 #### Immersive shopping experiences